-The map covers 2,400 square miles across four National Forests, comprising 45 topographic maps; great cartographers dwell in the USFS Geospatial Technology and Applications Center, where they make the high-effort topo quads that the U.S. Geological Survey stopped making in the 90s.
+The map is composed of 45 topographic maps and covers 2,400 square miles across four National Forests.
+Great cartographers work in the USFS Geospatial Technology and Applications Center, where they make the high-effort topo quads that the U.S. Geological Survey were forced to abandon in the 90s.

-Tahoe gets all the fame, but the National Forests to the west are invaluable: those deep valleys to the west were carved by the North and Middle forks of the American river, fed by Sierra snowmelt (a portion of which is skimmed off for the Hell Hole, French Meadows and Union Valley reservoirs).
+Tahoe gets all the fame, but the National Forests to the west are sights unto themselves: those deep valleys to the west were carved by the North and Middle forks of the American river, fed by Sierra snowmelt (a portion of which is skimmed off for the Hell Hole, French Meadows and Union Valley reservoirs).

 Of all National Forests, the Angeles attracts the most

 visitors: 19 million people live nearby and they all wanna

 hike, ski, pass you doing 80 on a very narrow road, picnic,

 tube down the creeks and dump their largest appliances in